 These norms and standards also increase the safety requirements for all electrical systems and their components – for example, the terminal block system that acts as the interface between the electrical system and the building.
 The DIN VDE standards refer to fire protection or the avoidance of a potential fire hazard, the operation of electrical systems or the repair and modification of electrical equipment.

-In large circuit groups, the safe contact to the copper bar is established via an N-disconnect slider on the N-disconnect terminal block.
-This closes a circuit that extends over the isolating slider to the copper bar.
-If the slider is levered to the end position, it opens the contact to the N busbar.
+In the case of large circuit groups, safe contact to the copper bar is established via an N-disconnect slider on the N-disconnect terminal block.
+This closes a circuit that extends over the isolating slider to the copper busbar.
+When the slider is levered to the end position, it opens the contact to the N busbar.

-The assembly of DIN-Rails for the building industry requires a large number of individual accessories that must beinterconnected in order to meet the standard requirements.
-Compliance with clearances and creepage distances, fingersafety or even legibility of the functional areas are just someof the required and desired properties.
-Maximum flexibilitymust be provided for the individual design of the cabinetfor planning, installation and later operation.
+Designing terminal blocks for the building industry requires a large number of individual accessories that must be linked together to meet the criteria of the standard.
+Compliance with clearances and creepage distances, finger safety or even the scannability of the functional areas are just some of the required and desired properties.
+Maximum flexibility must be ensured for the individual design of the switchgear for planning, installation and later operation.

-The BB-CV AITB 3X10 cover profile provides the necessaryfinger safety within the switchgear.Protruding parts of the busbar, which are provided as a reserve within the switchgear, against unintentional contact during maintenance work or measurements.
-The cover profile can be cut to length flexibly and individually.
+The BB-CV AITB 3X10 cover profile ensures the necessary finger safety within the terminal strip.
+It secures overhanging parts of the busbar, which are provided as a reserve within the switchgear, against unintentional contact during maintenance work or measurements.
+The cover profile can be flexibly and individually cut to length.

 The AEB ITB 2.5/4 BB BL is one of the all-rounders in the Klippon® Connect accessories for building installation wiring.
-The end bracket serves as a support block for thebusbar.
-Due to its identical contour to the 3-level installationterminal blocks AITB 2.5 BB... it could also be used as avisual demarcation within the terminal strip, but also as an end plate.
-This saves additional components and workingtime.
-A receptacle for the terminal strip labelling (WAD 5) isavailable on the head side of the products.
+The end bracket serves as a support block for the busbar.
+Because it has a contour identical to the three level installation terminal blocks AITB 2.5 BB... it can also be used for visual separation within the terminal strip, or as an end plate.
+This saves additional components and working time.
+A holder for labeling (WAD 5) is available on the head side of the products.